Tatsuya-Nonogaki/cloudinit-vm-deploy/README.md

 - **Phase 4:** Detach and remove the seed ISO from the datastore, then place `/etc/cloud/cloud-init.disabled` on the guest to prevent future automatic personalization (can be skipped with `-NoCloudReset`)

 📝 **Note — DiskOnly mode**
 The primary workflow remains template → clone → initialization → personalization.
-In addition, this kit provides an optional extension called "DiskOnly mode" that lets you reapply only disk expansion (partition/filesystem/swap) on VMs previously deployed with this kit.
+In addition, this kit provides an optional extension called **DiskOnly Mode** that lets you reapply only disk expansion (partition/filesystem/swap) on VMs previously deployed with this kit.
 See [DiskOnly Reapply Mode](#-diskonly-reapply-mode) for details.

 ### ⚠️ Caution: Parameter and template format changes